palolaso/hello-world/README.md

 # hello-world
-1st repository
+1st repository;
-Hi this is the first project on Git HUb
+Hi this is the first project on Git HUb;